Rights of a wife in the Light of Quran and Sunnah.

 And the best example for husbands to follow, without doubt, is the example of the Prophet (PBUH) himself, who kindly dealt with his wives treating them with love and affection and dignity and giving them equal time and attention.

-The husband-wife relationship is one of the most beautiful links in society.
+Above all, the husband-wife relationship is one of the most beautiful links in society.
 When a Muslim man marries a Muslim woman, he accepts the responsibility of taking care of his wife at all times, in the best possible manner.

 And the best way to establish and develop this relationship is to stick to the teachings of the Quran and Sunnah and follow the example of Prophet Muhammad (PBUH).